-Are you struggling to build muscle?
+Are you struggling to activate your muscles during your workout?
 Or are you looking for ways to optimize your muscle growth?
-Maybe you’re struggling to build a specific muscle group like your shoulders or your glutes?
+Maybe you’re struggling to activate a specific muscle group like your shoulders or your glutes?
 In this post I will be discussing the mind muscle connection, what it is, how to improve it and why it is important.

 Yes I know, you’re working your fine ass off in the gym, and now you have to get your brain involved too?